cp-ugorji/cinema-tickets/readme.md

 ## Test Coverage

-15 unit tests was written, resulting in a 93% code coverage.
+17 unit tests was written for `TicketServiceImpl`, resulting in at least 80% code coverage.
 - `shouldThrowExceptionForInvalidAccountId`
 - `shouldThrowExceptionForChildWithNoAdultTickets`
 - `shouldThrowExceptionForZeroAdultTicketsWithChild`